deanmtownsley/Flash-X-snia-stage/README.md

    resolution will involve someone designated by the Council to work with you.

-Contributors with write permission should create a feature branch instead of a fork.
+Contributors with write permission should create a feature branch from main branch instead of a fork.
 The remainder of the workflow remains the same.

 ## Code Formatting